The need for a Port

 Townsville’s port was established at the mouth of Ross Creek in 1864, two years before the settlement of Townsville was established.
 From its inception, the Port of Townsville has grown to be Northern Australia’s largest multi-cargo Port.

-Two names are prominent in the European settlement of the Townsville region; Robert Towns and John Melton Black.
+Two names are prominent in the European settlement of the Townsville region; merchant and entrepreneur Robert Towns and the owner of Woodstock Station John Melton-Black.

 Named the Port of Thuringowa due to its location in the large rural shire, the infant Port’s commercial success depended on reliable transport links.
 The construction of a road between the Port and the hinterland in 1865 provided a direct route between pastoral properties and Port.
 This would be followed in later years by rail links to the north, south and west.
 The establishment of a Port in Cleveland Bay also meant less reliance on Port Denison (Bowen) to the south, and Cardwell to the north as the transport hubs in the region.